utshomax/postman-docs/src/pages/docs/postman-flows/concepts/organizing-a-flow.md

 ---
-title: "Organize your workflow in Postman Flows"
+title: "Organize Postman Flows with color, annotations, and groups"
 updated: 2023-08-15
 ---